After failing to raise all the money to shoot 'The Widow' film, I rewrote my screenplay for the stage.

 LipSync post created the most wonderful sound design, complemented by Mark Ryder's superb music score.

 Celia Imrie was the first to commit, long before I had raised any money.
-Her character is very different from the comedy roles she usually plays and I am immensely grateful to her.
+Her character is very different from the comedy roles she usually plays.

-Sophie Ward played the school's headmistress and was, simply, perfect - we're not related!
+Sophie Ward is the school's headmistress and is scarily superb - we're not related!

 More info, here.

 The story was set in summer but the film was shot in October in a remote castle in the Czech Republic.
 The sun shone but the dry air was freezing cold.

 Whilst the crew were wrapped up in hats and gloves, our brave and brilliant cast were dressed in t-shirts.